emanueleg/pla-ng/readme.md

-# pla2 - a phpLiteAdmin fork
+# pla2 - a phpLiteAdmin fork (aka phpLiteAdmin 2)

 ## What is PLA2?

 phpLiteAdmin development is stalling: PLA2 is a fork of this well known tool which integrates recent updates and small patches.

 PLA2 is not a rewrite of phpLiteAdmin, nor will never be.
-Consider PLA2 just an "updated version of phpLiteAdmin", usable on PHP 8 without much troubles.
+Consider PLA2 just an "updated version of phpLiteAdmin", usable on PHP >= 8.0 without much troubles.

 ## What is phpLiteAdmin?